Roald87/TwinCatChangelog/docs/software/TC_Drive_Manager.md

 ## Features

--   AX5000/AX8000: Check and adjust feedback connections when importing settings from different channels -Adjustments and optimizations of the parameter description, user interface and usability
+-   AX5000/AX8000: Check and adjust feedback connections when importing settings from different channels
+-   Adjustments and optimizations of the parameter description, user interface and usability

 ## Bug fixes